i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/flapping.md

 ## Introduction

-Centreon Engine supports optional detection of hosts and services that are “flapping”.
+IT Monitoring Engine supports optional detection of hosts and services that are “flapping”.
 Flapping occurs when a service or host changes state too frequently, resulting in a storm of problem and recovery notifications.
 Flapping can be indicative of configuration problems (i.e. thresholds